kapouer/window-page/README.md

 ### Document import

-When importing a document after route chain, those methods are called:
+When a new document is loaded after route chain, stylesheets are loaded in parallel, and scripts are loaded serially, with parallel preloading.

+Those methods are called:

 - await state.mergeHead(head, prev)
 - await state.mergeBody(body, prev)